 Today's itinerary is all about glaciers, ice and icebergs.
 We travel to Jokulsarlon Glacial Lagoon, where you can enjoy the breathtaking sight of floating icebergs on the vibrant blue waters of the fantastic, 180m deep lagoon.
 You may even see seals swimming in the arctic waters, and you can walk on the black sandy beach, where large icebergs often get stranded.
 In the afternoon, we visit the tiny turf church at Hof and pass through Europe's largest National Park, Vatnajökull; with Iceland's highest mountains and Europe's largest glacier, it has an area of 12,000 square kilometres.

 Today we cross the huge Eldhraun lava fields to stop at Vik's impressive black lava beaches, high bird cliffs and pounding waves.
 Further west, we reach high and narrow Seljalandsfoss Waterfall, plunging from the mountain.
 There is a trail that goes behind the falling water that offers some interesting views - provided you don't mind getting a bit wet!
 In the afternoon, we arrive back in Reykjavik, where there is some time for you to explore on your own (please note if the tour is delayed we will proceed straight to the Blue Lagoon) In the early evening we drive through lava fields to the famous Blue Lagoon, from 16:00hrs-18:00hrs, where you can enjoy a soak in the warm, aquamarine waters, before we return to Reykjavik.
-Then enjoy one last nocturnal drive to seek the Aurora Borealis, Overnight in Reykjavik at Hotel Klettur or similar.
+Return to Reykjavik and overnight at Hotel Klettur or similar.

 Coach transfer from your hotel to Keflavík airport and end of arrangements.

 This tour has 2 group sizes: